moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 The rationale behind this change is to:

-- Facilitate testing - including working develeopment app version and build artifacts like docker containers - before deploying to production
+- Facilitate testing - including a working development app version and build artifacts like docker containers - before deploying to production
 - Give teams more control over their workflows
 - Restore the ability to deploy without the Analytical Platform team's intervention